flipside-org/flipside.org/_posts/notes/2013-01-15-managing-relations-with-sortable.md

 user: danielfdsilva
 ---
-For Drupal 7 there are several contributed modules that allow you to relate entities like References and Entityreference.
+For Drupal 7 there are several contributed modules like References and Entityreference, that allow you to relate entities.
 Though these are stable and mature modules, we've have been using the [Relation](http://www.drupal.org/relation) module for a couple of projects with great success.
 Relations are separate entities, fieldable out of the box and allow you to build pretty complex relations.
-While it provides several ways for users to create these relations, it is mainly an API module and the provided methods might not always fit the use case for a particular project.
-This blog post explains how we use JQuery Sortable to work with Relation, allowing users to relate content types through an intuitive drag and drop interface.
+While it provides several ways for the end user to create these relations, it is mainly an API module and the provided methods might not always fit the use case for a particular project.
+This blog post explains how we use JQuery Sortable to allow users to relate Questions to a Survey through an intuitive drag and drop interface.

+##Basic setup
+To set up the sorting of questions we need a basic structure, in this case we'll use two separate Views.
+One view will show a listing of all the questions already added to the survey (left side of the image) and the other will show all the available questions in our repository (right side).
+For jQuery sortable to work, it is important that the Format of both views is set to a List.

 ![Managing relations through drag and drop](/images/notes/rearrange.png)

-The custom module we created for our project has two main functions:
-1. adding and sorting the questions.
-2. editing the fields of the particular relation.

-In this post we'll explain how the adding and sorting of the questions can be done.
-The second part, which would allow you to, for example, mark question A as required for survey Z but not for survey X, may be subject of a future blog post.

-##Basic setup
-To set up the sorting of questions we need a basic structure, in this case we'll use two views.
-One will show a listing of all the questions already added to the survey (left side of the image) and the other will show all the available questions in our repository (right side).
-The way views are built is important, they need to be lists for jQuery sortable to work.

 The [jQuery Ui sortable plugin](http://jqueryui.com/sortable/) will handle the sorting but we need to add some classes to the views to make them visible to it.
-Each view will need its own class and a common one to relate them.
-In our project we use survey-questions for the survey's questions listing, available-questions for the question repository and connect-sortable as the common linking class.
+Each view will need its own unique class and a common class to relate them.
+In our project we use ```survey-questions``` for the survey's questions listing, ```available-questions``` for the question repository and ```connect-sortable``` as the common linking class.

+When configuring the views, it's also important to define a 'No results behaviour' to make sure that there is always a drop target, even when the view returns no result.
+In our example we add a Global text field with the following value ```<li class="empty">No questions were added to this survey yet.</li>```.

-Now that we are done with the structure we need to include the jQuery sortable library and, in drupal, that library is in core so we just need to activate it by adding the following code to our page generator function:
+To be able to use the jQuery sortable library, we need to include it in our module.
+Since the library is already in the Drupal core, we just activate it by adding the following code to our page generator function:

 {% highlight php %}
 drupal_add_library('system', 'ui.sortable');
 {% endhighlight %}

 ##Adding and sorting
-*Note: The code presented in this article corresponds to a simplified version of the actual code.
-It will not work on its own.*

-Now the we have our structure we are ready to get our hands dirty.
-We need to enable the sortable plugin on both lists.
-The snipped below show a basic instantiation on the plugin.
+With the basic structure set up, we can enable the sortable plugin on both lists.
+The snippet below show a basic instantiation on the plugin.

 {% highlight javascript %}
 $( ".survey-questions, .available-questions" ).sortable({
-  // We only want to allow dragging from an handle so we specify its class. handle : '.li-drag',
+  // We only want to allow dragging with a handle so we specify its class. handle : '.li-drag',
   // Specify which items should be draggable.
   // We want all list items except the empty placeholder.